-Unfortunately, there is an array of issues that can immobilize your engine.
+Unfortunately, there are an array of issues that can immobilize your engine.
 Some instances mean that your only option is to replace it.
-However, sometimes you may just need a few more parts to bring it back to life, or maybe, the engine needs a well-deserved refreshment.
-Of course, cost, time, and availability will dictate your decision making so let us inform you of the pros and cons of a new engine from the dealer.
+However, sometimes you may just need a few more parts to bring it back to life, or maybe the engine needs a well-deserved refresh.
+Of course, cost, time, and availability will dictate your decision, so let us inform you of the pros and cons of a new engine from the dealer.

-To achieve this, our team of machinists and engine builders will do a full core tear down, cleaning, inspection, and machining of the engine before it leaves our facility, ensuring every engine is in good condition each and every time.
+To achieve this, our team of machinists and engine builders will perform a full core tear down, cleaning, inspection, and machining of the engine before it leaves our facility, ensuring each engine is in good condition every time.

-Crankshafts are precision machined to exact tolerances, polished & magnafluxed, then thoroughly inspected by our quality control department.
+Crankshafts are precision machined to exact tolerances, polished and magnafluxed, then thoroughly inspected by our quality control department.

-Magnetic particle is used so blocks are carefully inspected for any cracks or damage.
+Magnafluxing is employed so that each block is carefully inspected for any cracks or damage.
 To ensure the avoidance of cylinder head distortion after the head is bolted and torqued to the block, the cylinder heads are bored and honed to precise tolerances.
-In turn, this eliminates a cause of engine blow-by.
+This eliminates the most common cause of engine blow-by.
 Block surfaces are machined and then inspected to ensure a proper finish.

 Camshafts are inspected and precisely machined to provide the correct lift.
-Lobs are measured with a micrometer to make sure OEM tolerances are met.
+Lobes are measured with a micrometer to make sure OEM tolerances are met.

 New Series 60 Engine Parts

-New parts such as pistons and rings, bearings, gaskets and seals, and liners are all brand new as standard for our 60 Series long blocks.
+New parts such as pistons and rings, bearings, gaskets and seals, and liners come standard on our 60 Series long blocks.
 These new parts ensure dependable performance and reliability throughout the life of your engine.
-The new parts are a combination of OEM and Aftermarket when available.
+The new parts are a combination of OEM and aftermarket, when available.